golang

 Blog Image

-Learn to build production-ready event-driven microservices using Go, NATS JetStream & OpenTelemetry.
-Complete guide with architecture patterns, observability & deployment.
+Learn to build production-ready event-driven microservices with Go, NATS JetStream & OpenTelemetry.
+Complete guide with resilience patterns, tracing & deployment.

 Blog Image